jockm/PresentationJson/README.md

 # PresentationJSON

-A terminal server/UI server
+A terminal server/UI server for Posix systems[^posix].

 ## Theory of operation

 ### Command Pipeline
-The presentation server ("server") listens to a named pipe named `presentation_json.cmd` in the {TKTK fix me} directory.
-It is created by the server, but won't object if it already exists.
+The presentation server ("server") listens to a named pipe named `presentation_json.cmd` in the `/tmp/pjpipelines` directory.
+If the directory does not exist, the application will attempt to create it.
+The command pipe is created by the server, but won't object if it already exists.

 Clients send commands to create sessions, delete sessions, send data to a session, or to close the server itself.
 All communication on the command pipeline is in utf-8 plain text, and the core commands are limited to the printable ascii